mrthlinh/FIFA-World-Cup-Prediction/README.md

 - [ ] Add feature group 1
     - [x] Add h_win_diff, h_draw
     - [ ] Add rank_diff, title_diff
-- [ ] Migrate code of pre-processing plot function to python file with Spyder
 - [ ] Build a web crawler for Ranking over time
 - [ ] A table of title won for each team
 - [ ] Integrate player rating and squad value to data